OMIndependent/quswan/src/liveblogs/k1-dtp/dtp10.md

 Now to get out...the only way is up!

-I miss a dream sprite challenge bc of a spikey blocking the way!
+I miss a dream sprite challenge because of a spikey blocking the way!

 Eternally spawning Moos are the next obstacle.